-Property and equipment consist of office and computer equipment, leasehold improvements, demonstration equipment, deployed assets and spare components and assemblies used to service the Company's installed base.
-Demonstration equipment consists of systems manufactured by the Company for use in marketing and selling activities.
+Property and equipment consist of office and computer equipment, leasehold improvements, demonstration equipment, deployed assets and spare components and assemblies used to service SeaChange's installed base.
+Demonstration equipment consists of systems manufactured by SeaChange for use in marketing and selling activities.
 Property and equipment are recorded at cost and depreciated using the straight-line method over their estimated useful lives.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the term of the respective leases by use of the straight-line method.
-Deployed assets consist primarily of hardware owned and operated by the Company and installed at customer locations.
+Deployed assets are the movie systems owned and manufactured by us that are installed in a hotel environment.
 Deployed assets are depreciated over the life of the related service agreements ranging from 3 to 7 years.
 Maintenance and repair costs are expensed as incurred.
 Significant improvements are capitalized and depreciated.
 Upon retirement or sale, the cost of the assets disposed of, and the related accumulated depreciation, are removed from the accounts, and any resulting gain or loss is included in the determination of net income.